evykassirer/notes/cs341/341notes.md

 - eventually vi = vj for some j > i
 - consider the first repetition of this type - then vj -> vj-1 -> vj-2 -> ... ... -> vi = vj is a directed cycle

-Theorem: D has a topological ordering iff D is a dAG
+Theorem: D has a topological ordering iff D is a DAG

-- Proof: => by contradiction
+- Proof: => by contrapositive
  - suppose D has a directed cycle v1v2...vkv1
  - start at v1 without loss of generality, continue to vk, vk then goes to v1 which does not respect the ordering
 - Proof: <= Assume D is DAG (find a top ordering)